RSU #22: HAMPDEN, NEWBURGH, WINTERPORT & FRANKFORT

 Bus notes should contain the student’s full name, the name of the person who the student is accompanying, the drop off address indicating where the student is going, and the bus number of this person.
 Notes should be left in the basket in the office as you enter the building.

 If you are absent from school, your parent/guardian should call or email the office on the day of your absence.
-This communication, from your parent(s), should explain the reason for your absence and should be left in the basket in the office as you enter the building.
 Please check with your teachers because you are responsible for the work that you miss.
 If it is anticipated that your absence will be more than two days, we encourage parents/guardians to call for books and assignments.

 - student’s full name